 - Go to your Profile Settings page

-- Click on the Edit button below Name information
+- Click on the Edit name

 - Update your name information in the box that appears

 Note: Due to security reasons you can only change your name three times within a 30-day period.